-Co-occurring disorders or comorbidity is a term used to describe conditions in which two or more illnesses are simultaneously present for one person.
+Co-occurring disorders, or dual diagnoses, is a term used to describe conditions in which two or more conditions are simultaneously present in one person.
 These can occur in conjunction with each other or one after the other.
-The interactions between the illnesses can exacerbate the conditions, which is why co-occurring disorder treatment is important.
+The interactions between the mental health concerns and addiction, for instance, can exacerbate the conditions, which is why co-occurring disorder treatment in our young men’s rehab program is important.

-Research shows people who suffer from addiction are more likely to also suffer from mood and anxiety disorders and vice versa.
-We have found that there are times when the substance abuse begins as an effort to manage symptoms experienced as a result of mood or anxiety disorders—referred to as “self–medicating.”
-In other cases, these conditions have been the result of the substance abuse itself and may subside once the drug or alcohol use has ceased.
-In either case, substance use must be discontinued in order to determine any co occurring disorders and to ensure the effectiveness of the treatment approach.
+Research shows people who suffer from trauma and/or substance use are more likely to also suffer from mood and anxiety disorders and vice versa.
+We have found that there are times when substance use begins as an effort to manage symptoms experienced as a result of mood or anxiety disorders—referred to as “self–medicating.”
+In other cases, these conditions have been the result of the substance use itself and may subside once the drug or alcohol use has ceased.
+In either case, substance use must be discontinued in order to determine any co-occurring disorders and to ensure the effectiveness of the treatment approach.

-Our clinical team is comprised of Master-level therapists, dually licensed in mental health and addiction disciplines.
-Our staff completes a comprehensive assessment to begin understanding the challenges of each individual in order to create a personalized treatment plan to ensure both mental health and substance abuse needs are met.
-By addressing co-occurring illnesses along with substance abuse disorders and unresolved trauma, the likelihood of reducing symptoms increases along with the probability of sustained recovery.
+Our clinical team is comprised of master’s-level therapists, dually licensed in mental health and addiction disciplines.
+Our staff completes a comprehensive assessment to begin understanding the challenges of each individual in order to create a personalized treatment plan to ensure both mental health and substance use needs are met.
+By addressing co-occurring mental health concerns along with substance use disorders and unresolved trauma, the likelihood of reducing symptoms increases along with the probability of sustained recovery.